electron/electron/docs/tutorial/window-customization.md

 })
 ```

-On either platform `titleBarOverlay` can also be an object.
+`titleBarOverlay` can also be set to an object.
 The height of the overlay can be specified with the `height` property.
 On Windows and Linux, the color of the overlay and can be specified using the `color` property.
 On Windows and Linux, the color of the overlay and its symbols can be specified using the `color` and `symbolColor` properties respectively.
 The `rgba()`, `hsla()`, and `#RRGGBBAA` color formats are supported to apply transparency.

 If a color option is not specified, the color will default to its system color for the window control buttons.
 Similarly, if the height option is not specified it will default to the default height: